TugboatQA/docs/getting-started/create-a-base-preview/index.md

 Briefly, Base Previews provide Tugboat with a starting point, from where it can build new Previews.
 The advantage of Base Previews is they drastically reduce Preview build times as well as the amount of space a Preview occupies on disk.

+> #### Info::Automatically Updating Base Previews
+> **If master is my Base Preview and I merge a Pull Request into master, will the Base Preview automatically update?**
+>
+> Yes, Base Previews are automatically updated daily at 12am ET.
+This frequency and time of day can be changed in a repository's settings.
+It can also be disabled if you prefer to update the Base Preview manually.

 ## How Base Previews Work

 When a regular Preview is built, the [build script](/build-script/index.md) will often be used to pull in a database, image files, or other assets.
 This process can take a while.
 When the Preview has finished building, Tugboat takes a point-in-time snapshot of its disk image, so that it has a point of reference of where it can do things like let you quickly reset a Preview back to its original build state.
 It can also leverage this snapshot to create a Base Preview if instructed.